Herding Dogs

 The Puli handles alone time well and is less likely to develop separation anxiety.
 This breed prefers warmer climates and should be protected from extreme cold.
 The Puli handles warm weather reasonably well with standard precautions.

-In summary, the Puli is a sociable and loving herding dogs that fits well into a variety of households.
+In summary, the Puli is a versatile and well-rounded herding dogs that fits well into a variety of households.
 Do thorough research, meet the breed in person if possible, and connect with a reputable breeder or rescue before bringing a Puli home.

 Own a Puli?